 Why Cloud Computing Is Still Needed?

 The chips built into the mist and fog computing devices have limited processing power.
-They can be used for immediate and less-demanding tasks, however, processor-intensive analysis that deal with overall performance of devices, load testing etc. are done on the cloud.
-It is simply not possible to put high-powered processor within the sensor chips or gateways as they will consume a lot of battery power.
-Hence, cloud computing is still needed for providing best IoT services.
+They can be used for immediate and less-demanding tasks, however, a processor-intensive analysis that deals with the overall performance of devices, load testing etc. are done on the cloud.
+It is simply not possible to put a high-powered processor within the sensor chips or gateways as they will consume a lot of battery power.
+Hence, cloud computing is still needed for providing the best IoT services.

 IoT offers the next level of convenience to the users.
 Although there is a challenge posed by insufficient bandwidth in the future, it is possible to combine mist, fog and cloud computing to find the necessary solution that can help IOT services provider.
 Not only do these new computing platforms cut down on the bandwidth required, they also enhance IoT solutions and services by offering real-time analysis and better security.